heyvito/audioscrobbler/README.md

 Yep.
 I know!
 There's not much one can do with the API, and even Last.fm's tokens are [available on their repository](https://github.com/lastfm/lastfm-desktop/blob/9ae84cf4ab204a92e6953abe14026df70c140519/lib/unicorn/UnicornCoreApplication.cpp#L58)

+## Known Issues

+- Audioscrobbler has a huge memory leak caused by one of Apple's API.
+There is no known fix at this time, and the issue has been reported multiple times through Feedback Assistant.
+I'm in contact with Apple engineers to see if we can sort this out.
+- Music.app may restart immediately after quiting.
+I intend to fix this in the near future.

 ## TODO

 - [x] Sign, Notarize & Provide DMG installer